fr4nk3nst1ner/ebs-pillager/Readme.md

 - jq

 ## Bug Fixes (lazily not filing issues)
-- [ ] Fix bug where the mount host's own filesystem gets mounted rather than the target ec2
+- [x] Fix bug where the mount host's own filesystem gets mounted rather than the target ec2
-- [ ] Fix issue where snapshot transfer is failing
+- [x] Fix issue where snapshot transfer is failing
+- [x] Unmount volume from ec2 mount host after trufflehog completes
+- [ ] Fix error where volume doesn't get detached from mount host after trufflehog run

 ## To Do
 - [ ] Run tests with encrypted EBS volumes with various roles / AuthZ levels
-- [ ] Add functionality to work with specific KMS keys for decrypting volumes if encrypted
+- [ ] Add functionality to work with specied KMS keys for decrypting volumes if encrypted
+- [ ] Clean up dead, unnecessary code and libraries
+- [ ] Add interactive mode
+- [ ] Clean up cli arguments to be more meaningful / appropriately named
+- [ ] Investigate way of downloading a snapshot img for offline pillaging
-- [ ] Unmount volume after trufflehog completes
+- [ ] Add argument to specify log levels (e.g., debug, info)

 ## License
 This project is licensed under the MIT License.